sfarouk3/P1_Heart-Failure-analysis/blog.md

 - Males tends to be smokers more than females
 - The higher the times of follow up the lower the death events
+- Next factors correlated to Death events are ejection_fraction then age then serum_sodium.